yan-khonski-it/cv-yan-khonski/README.md

 Enabled shift-left testing by extending automation to run on feature branches, enabling custom regression runs on demand and early defect detection.

-Sustained productivity of the whole team after layoffs (now Cisco has them on quarterly basis) by optimizing priorities and continuing to support automation PR reviews, preventing slowdown despite a reduced team.
+Sustained productivity of the whole team after layoffs by optimizing priorities and continuing to support automation PR reviews, preventing slowdown despite a reduced team.

 Tech stack: